MGTheTrain/logging-and-monitoring-samples/README.md

 ### Cleanup

-To delete the Docker resources that have been created, execute the following commands:
+To delete Docker resources that have been created, execute the following commands:

 ```sh
 sudo docker rm -f $(sudo docker ps -qa)